All in the Mind

 Sure, not every rejected clubber will traipse mournfully away from the grey slab of Berghain consumed by the worms of self-abnegation.
 But as a working model of a courtly style of imposing abjection it has a violent purity.

 Berghain disdain only works because it homes in on our latent sense of unworthiness.
-Not only that but something Berghain-like seems to be going on in our minds anyway, something that has no connection at all with nightclub protocols.
-But in this analogy what is the club?
-Who are the people queuing?
-Where is the night?
+Not only that but something Berghain-like seems to be going on in our minds anyway, something that has only a tenuous connection with nightclub protocols.
+We are, as Berghain bouncers, policing a constantly incoming flow, dispensing entrance and its refusal according to mysterious criteria that none are able to describe.
+In addition, we are prey to a nagging identification with those who are not worthy, those who may test the borders again another night and keep on trying.

 We have ourselves and we have a constant flow of thoughts.
 Which of these is us?
 There is me and there’s what goes through my mind.
 Are these things supposed to define me?
 It doesn’t seem fair.
 Half the time I realise I’ve been thinking and I’ve completely forgotten what it was about.
-Then there’s all the stuff that’s so random and irrelevant to anything that the entrance door morphs instantly into the exit.
+Then there’s all the stuff that’s so random and irrelevant to anything that it vaporises in the blink of an eye.
 But then there’s the stuff that should be instantly disowned but not because it’s trivial.
 It’s simply offensive.
 It’s shameful.
 It drifts in on the tail of a harmless whatever but it’s not you.
 Okay, it came up out of the back of your head but what can you do about that?
 It’s a terrible thing to think.
 But it didn’t stay long but now it’s gone.
 I should think so too.
 Certainly not the sort of thing I want in my mind, so fuck off out.

 This is the Berghain model in action but transposed to the realm of interior hygiene: I’m rejecting any thoughts that I consider disreputable yet my mind is blithely delivering stuff that I find shameful and would make me an outcast were it disclosed.
 This state of affairs is intensified by the withholding from me of any information as to the nature of the boundaries I may have crossed.